Article last updated: September 23, 2023

 As parents, we want what’s best for our children, but what’s best for one child isn’t always best for another.

 Many children may experience an allergy to cow’s milk protein, or are intolerant of the naturally occurring sugar in cow’s milk, lactose.
 For these kids, cow’s milk protein can not only be uncomfortable, but even dangerous.
 If you have discovered a dairy intolerance in your child, it’s important for both their health and comfort to look beyond the dairy milk carton.
+Don't give your child something that makes them feel unwell, there are many alternatives that are easy to access.

 Here are a few milk alternatives for toddlers with allergies or plant-based diets.